Graduate salaries in investment banking and investment management

 Investment banks and investment management firms have long been tight-lipped when it comes to advertising graduate salaries.
 This is usually because they don’t want their competitors to know what they have to offer and trump them for the best and brightest graduates by offering a little more.

-Of all the research on employer websites and job adverts that TARGETjobs Finance has carried out, Close Brothers has been the ONLY organisation within these sectors to reveal what it pays graduates (it’s a starting salary of £27,000, if you’re wondering).
+Of all the research on employer websites and job adverts that TARGETjobs Finance has carried out, Close Brothers and Nomura were the ONLY organisations within these sectors to reveal what they pay graduates (it’s a starting salary of £27,000 at Close Brothers and between £30,000 and £35,000 at Nomura, if you’re wondering).
 Most employers simply state: ‘competitive’, and so you’ll find out when you’re hired.

 We’ve used another reliable source, the Association of Graduate Recruiters (AGR), to find out what salaries graduates in these areas of work can expect when they join an employer and thereafter.
 The AGR is a professional body that represents hundreds of organisations that recruit graduates in the UK.
 It obtains information from its members about all things graduate recruitment related, including salaries.